Log-concavity of matroid h-vectors and mixed Eulerian numbers: Matroids and Tutte Polynomials

 \subsection{Tutte Polynomials}

 The Tutte polynomial is perhaps the most beloved enumerative invariants of matroids, and the subject of numerous papers (see the references in \cite[Section 7.6]{Ardila}).
-Given a matroid $M$ on $\{0,\ldots,n\}$ of rank $r+1$ with rank function $\rk_M$, its Tutte polynomial $T_M(x,y)$ is explicitly defined by the formula

-The Tutte polynomial is recursively determined (in fact, wildly over-determined) by the following deletion-contraction recurrence relation: \begin{enumerate} \item For $i$ not a loop and not a coloop, we have \item For $i$ a loop in $M$, we have $T_M(x,y)=yT_{M\setminus i}(x,y)$. \item For $i$ a coloop in $M$, we have $T_M(x,y)=xT_{M/i}(x,y)$. \item For the coloop matroid $C$ and the loop matroid $L$, both on a singleton ground set, we have $T_C(x,y) = x$ and $T_L(x,y) = y$. \end{enumerate}
+Given a matroid $M$ on ground set $E$, its Tutte polynomial is recursively determined (in fact, wildly over-determined) by the following deletion-contraction recurrence-relation: we have $T_{\emptyset}(x,y)=1$, and for $i\in E$ we have

-The Tutte polynomial behaves well with respect to matroid duality and trunction.
-The relevant formulas for us are $T_M(x,y)=T_{M^*}(y,x)$ and
+There is a unique polynomial satisfying this recurrence and it is immediate that its coefficients are non-negative integers (see, e.g., \cite{Ardila}).